|On this page|

 output attributes of incoming work items if they have this file tag.

-Set Deleted Files as Output
+Set Output To

 If this is off (the default), the node continues even if trying to remove a file causes an error (for example, if the file path does not exist).
 If this is on, if trying to remove a file causes an error, the node will error.